askn37/jtag2updi/README.md

 - megaAVR-0 series --- Arduino UNO WiFi Rev.2 (ATmega4809)
 - AVR_DA/DB Series --- Microchip Curio City

-> After installing the firmware, we recommend installing an additional 10uF capacitor between RESET and GND to disable the auto-reset function.
+> After installing the firmware, we recommend installing an additional 10uF capacitor between /RESET and GND to disable the auto-reset function.

 Many of the technical elements come from the knowledge gained from the process of developing [UPDI4AVR](https://github.com/askn37/multix-zinnia-updi4avr-firmware-builder/).
-Since UPDI4AVR can only be installed on megaAVR-0 or later devices, his JTAG2UPDI (Clone) was developed to make effective use of older Arduinos.
+Since UPDI4AVR can only be installed on megaAVR-0 or later devices, his JTAG2UPDI (Clone) was created to make effective use of old Arduino.

-## Technical explanation
+## Technical information

 ### NVMCTRL

 NVMCTRL specifications differ depending on each system.
-The versions are classified into versions 0 to 5, depending on the numbers read from his SIB.
+The versions are classified into versions 0 to 5, depending on the number read from the SIB.
 They are not compatible with each other because they have different control register positions and definition values, and different control methods.

 A list of control register definitions for each version is shown below.